Simple Raspberry Oat Breakfast Bars

 • Coconut Sugar: Adds depth of flavor but regular sugar works in a pinch

-Berry Oat Bars Recipe Pin it
+Berry Oat Bars Recipe Save

 Berry Oat Bars Recipe | bakeitgood.com